Jesuschamorro54/DynamoAccessLayers/README.md

 # DynamoDB Utility Library Documentation

 This library provides simplified functions for interacting with AWS DynamoDB tables.
-The documented functions allow searching for records with specific conditions, retrieving batches of items using primary keys, inserting records, and updating or deleting data.
+The documented functions allow searching for records with specific conditions, retrieving batches of items using primary keys, inserting records, updating or deleting data, and increasing specific field values.

 ## Table of Contents